boltops-tools/ufo/docs/_docs/migrations.md

 bundle exec rake db:migrate
 ```

-The `ufo task` command is generalized so you can actually run any one-off task.
+The `ufo task` command is generalized so you can run any one-off task.
 It is not just limited to running migrations.
 The `ufo task` command performs the following:

 1. Builds the docker image and pushes it to a registry
 2. Registers the ECS Task definition
-3. Runs an one-off ECS Task
+3. Runs a one-off ECS Task

 <a id="prev" class="btn btn-basic" href="{% link _docs/single-task.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/automated-cleanup.md %}">Next Step</a>